shengzheBian/VPsero/README.md

 In order to perform a complete analysis process from strain genome assembly file, you will need to install `prokka` referring to https://github.com/tseemann/prokka.
 If you have the prokka result, this installation step is not necessary.
-`Note：`The parameters of your prokka should be `--force --fast --gcode 11`, the result of every strain is a folder containing files such as `.ffn .gff`.
-What'more, the database of prokka must contain following, you can type `prokka --listdb` to check.
+**Note**：My test prokka version is 1.13.
+The parameters of your prokka should be `--force --fast --gcode 11`, the result of every strain is a folder containing files such as `.ffn .gff`.
+What'more, the database of your prokka must contain following, you can type `prokka --listdb` to check.
 ```
-Kingdoms: Archaea Bacteria Mitochondria Viruses
+* Kingdoms: Archaea Bacteria Mitochondria Viruses
-Genera: Enterococcus Escherichia Staphylococcus
+* Genera: Enterococcus Escherichia Staphylococcus
-HMMs: HAMAP
+* HMMs: HAMAP
-CMs: Bacteria Viruses
+* CMs: Bacteria Viruses
 ```
 ## Getting Started
 #### In order to get started with the software quickly, you can run the `example data` provided by `VPsero`.